zixunh/DROID-SLAM/README.md

-# DROID-SLAM-nuScenes
+# DROID-SLAOC

 **Initial Code Release:** This repo currently provides a single GPU implementation of our monocular, stereo, and RGB-D SLAM systems.
 It currently contains demos, training, and evaluation scripts.

 ## Requirements
-Download the compiled conda environment from [this link](hhttps://drive.google.com/file/d/1pc9tHUpgIUFWewkgjaGqs6rHAkCXXlW0/view?usp=drive_link), and unzip to install.
+Download the compiled conda environment from [this link](https://drive.google.com/file/d/1pc9tHUpgIUFWewkgjaGqs6rHAkCXXlW0/view?usp=drive_link), and unzip to install.

+# Original README

 To run the code you will need ...
 * **Inference:** Running the demos will require a GPU with at least 11G of memory.
 * **Training:** Training requires a GPU with at least 24G of memory.
 We train on 4 x RTX-3090 GPUs.

 ## Getting Started